Infertility can be a scary journey.

 Anyone can struggle with fertility problems, regardless of age, gender, ethnicity, race, or sexual orientation.

 According to the Centers for Disease Control and Prevention (CDC), roughly 10% of women under the age of 44 have trouble conceiving or staying pregnant.
 In other words, 6.7 million couples in the United States face some difficulty when trying to conceive.
+And when we look at data from across the world, about 48.5 million couples experience infertility.

 So, as most fertility specialists will tell you…